It's a Hit with Green Parents

 She also thought (rightly) that it benefits the environment.

 "I want to raise my child with an idea of social responsibility.”

-Organic-baby-food still accounts for a tiny portion of the overall baby food market, but it's definitely growing.
+Organic-baby-food still accounts for a tiny portion of the overall baby food market.

 Whole Foods Market Inc. said it has tripled the space allotted to organic-baby-food products in the last five years.

 Last year, baby food institution Gerber Products Co.

 While Abbott Laboratories introduced an organic version of its Similac baby formula.